Tallyb/reusable-components-styleguide/README.md

 # Reusable Components Styleguide

-Tips and tricks for making components shareable across different projects (framework agnostic)
+__Tips and tricks for making components shareable across different projects (framework agnostic).__

 Components are now the most popular method of developing frontend applications.
 The popular frameworks and browsers themselves support splitting applications to individual components.
 Components let you split your UI into independent, reusable pieces, and think about each piece in isolation.

 ![tweet](images/trek_tweet.png)